 mmigrant families have long played an important role helping to build housing wealth in the United States.
 One study released by the Partnership for a New American Economy and Americas Society/Council of the Americas, for instance, found that in recent decades the country's more than 40 million immigrants collectively raised U.S. housing wealth by \$3.7 trillion.
-Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.born residents.17

-In Louisiana, immigrants are actively strengthening the state's housing market.
-The roughly 35,000 foreignborn homeowners in the state held almost \$8 billion in housing wealth in 2014.
-Immigrant-led households also generated 6.4 percent of the state's rental income, even though they led only 4.2 percent of households in the state.
-Because Louisiana's immigrants are more likely to be working age, they help address another major concern of housing experts as well-that the large wave of baby boomers retiring in the coming years could result in more homes going up for sale than there are buyers to purchase them.
-In a state where seniors already own 29.4 percent of homes, immigrant families made up 4.6 percent of new homebuyers from 2010 to 2014- a larger than expected portion given their share of the population.
+Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.born residents.21 billion in housing wealth in 2014.
+Immigrant-led households also generated 13.3 percent of the state's rental income that year, even though they led only 10.2 percent of Oregon's households.
+Because Oregon's immigrants are more likely to be working age, they also help address another major concern of housing experts-that the large wave of baby boomers retiring in the coming years could result in more homes going up for sale than there are buyers to purchase them.
+In Oregon, where seniors already make up 32 percent of homeowners, young immigrants are likely to play a particularly large role buying up homes-and in turn, maintaining the state's housing values-in the coming decade.